aspose-words/Aspose.Words-API-References/english/net/aspose.words/body/acceptstart/_index.md

 linktitle: AcceptStart
 articleTitle: AcceptStart
 second_title: Aspose.Words for .NET
-description: Body AcceptStart method.
-Accepts a visitor for visiting the start of the documents body in C#.
+description: Discover the Body AcceptStart method to seamlessly integrate visitors at the beginning of your document's body for enhanced user experience.
 type: docs
 weight: 60
 url: /net/aspose.words/body/acceptstart/